A-rgonaut/2024-Progetto-Academy-SI/README.md

-# AcademyProject
+# Final Project, Academy 3.0 - Andrea Spinelli

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.
+This project was generated:<br>
+- Front End, with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7;
+- Back End, with Spring Tool Suite version 4-4.23.1.

 ## Development server
+### Front End:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+### Back End:

+Run the project as Spring Boot App.
+Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding